-Gold Star Mothers, Inc., Torrance Memorial chapter, will meet Wednesday afternoon at 2'p.m. at the American Legion Hall on Border Ave.
-Election of officers will be held and all members are asked to attend asked to attend.
+Gold Star Mothers, Inc., Torrance Memorial chapter, will meet Wednesday after-noon at 2 p.m. at the Ameri-can Legion Hall on Border Ave.
+Election of officers will be held and all members are be held and all members are